PHI Lab Research/

-A few topics of our current efforts include:
+A few topics of our current focus include:

 - Entanglement and quantum discord in coherent Ising machines and XY machines